yushi2006/neura/README.md

     for x_batch, y_batch in train_loader:
         preds = model(x_batch)
         loss = loss_fn(preds, y_batch)
         optimizer.zero_grad()
         loss.backward()
         optimizer.step()

-    print(f"Epoch {epoch+1} complete")
 ```

-## 🔮 Roadmap
+## 🛣️ Roadmap

+- [x] CPU training loop + layers
+- [x] Expressive model API (`>>`, decorators)
+- [x] Convolutional layers (Conv2D, BatchNorm2D)
-- [ ] **GPU backend** with CUDA / CuPy
+- [ ] GPU backend (CUDA kernels)
-- [ ] **Convolutional layers** (Conv2D, MaxPool, etc.)
+- [ ] Model saving/loading
-- [ ] **Transformer components** (Multihead Attention, LayerNorm)
+- [ ] Transformer blocks (Multihead Attention, LayerNorm)
-- [ ] **Checkpointing and model loading**
+- [ ] CLI launcher + config system
+- [ ] `neurascript`: a DSL for defining models in 3 lines or less
-- [ ] **Training benchmark suite** (compare against PyTorch, NumPy baselines)
+- [ ] Training benchmark suite (compare against PyTorch, NumPy baselines)
-- [ ] **Config system / CLI launcher**
-- [ ] **NeuraScript** — DSL for fast, modular model definition

 ---

-## 👨‍💻 Author
+## 👤 Author

 **Yusuf Mohamed**
-AI Researcher | ML Engineer | Open-source Contributor
+AI Researcher | ML Engineer | Open-source Builder

+- Creator of **GRF** (Gated Recursive Fusion)
-- Currently building **Neura**, a full deep learning stack from scratch
+- Building **Neura** as a clean-slate deep learning framework
-- Creator of **GRF**, a new multimodal fusion model
 - Contributor at **Hugging Face**
-- Passionate about building foundational tools for open, transparent AI

 📎 [GitHub – @yushi2006](https://github.com/yushi2006)
 📎 [LinkedIn – Yusuf Mohamed](https://www.linkedin.com/in/yusufmohamed2006/)

 ---

-## 🧠 Vision
+## 🤝 Contributing

-Neura is more than a framework — it’s a tool for researchers who want to go *deeper*.
-It’s about:

-- Understanding DL by building it
-- Controlling every layer of abstraction
-- Creating custom architectures without 20 wrappers and 500MB of dependencies
+Neura is currently a one-man project, but it's open for contributions.

+You can help with:
-- Creating Custom CUDA kernels with python
+- Writing CUDA kernels

-If PyTorch is a spaceship, Neura is the engine on the table — raw, flexible, and yours to optimize.

-> Clone.
-Hack.
-Break.
-Rebuild.
-That’s the point.
+- Expanding layer coverage
+- Improving training utilities
+- Fixing bugs and improving developer experience

+If you're passionate about low-level DL tooling, compiler design, or building custom model infra — you're welcome here.

+**Fork the repo.
+Open an issue.
+Build the future.**

 ---

-## 🤝 Contributing

-Neura is a one-man project (for now), but it’s open to contributions.
-Whether you:
-- Want to build CUDA kernels
-- Improve layer coverage
-- Add test coverage or infra
-- Or just use it and report bugs

-…you’re welcome here.

-**Open an issue.
-Fork the repo.
-Let's build.**
+## 🧠 Neura’s Vision

+Neura isn’t trying to be the next PyTorch — it’s a rethink of how we *build* and *interface with* neural networks.

+### It’s built to:
+- Let you define models as **semantic, readable pipelines**
+- Strip back unnecessary layers of abstraction
+- Give you control from **Python to CUDA**
+- Be a real tool for research and experimentation, not just deployment

+> If PyTorch is a spaceship, Neura is the blueprint, the engine, and the wrench.

+Use it to learn.
+Use it to build.
+Use it to push the limits.

 ---

 ## 📄 License

 **MIT License** — free to use, modify, and commercialize with attribution.